 The King County Equity Now Campaign aims to bring the King County Black Community to true equity across multiple metrics by 2038 – the 175th anniversary of the emancipation proclamation and the 75th anniversary of MLK’s “I have a dream” speech.
-Support the campaign by signing their petition here.
+Check out their website for their current initiatives.

 - Community Passageways is leading the way in reimagining and actively creating an alternative to today’s criminal legal system with felony diversion and prevention programs – and a vision for zero youth incarceration.

 - Creative Justice builds community with youth most impacted by the school-to-prison-(to-deportation) pipeline by creating space for political education, particularly through art.

 - WA-Bloc partners with local public schools, community partners, and students and families, to create a collective vision for equitable education that is culturally responsive, trauma-informed and restorative.